qxvz/qxvz/README.md

-# About l33tlord
+# About me
-Experience with embedded systems development on microcontroller boards such as ESP32, Raspberry Pi 0, Raspberry Pi 4, Raspberry Pi Pico, Arduino.
+Experience with embedded systems development on microcontroller boards such as ESP32, Raspberry Pi 0, Raspberry Pi 4, Raspberry Pi Pico, Arduino, ESP8266.

 ### Languages